 "Wait, what?
 And you are writing a post about that?"

 Ok ok, not very spectacular.
 I agree.
 But I replaced the broken red LED with a blue one!
+Still not excited?
+Ok, you may leave.

 For the rest of you, here is a picture.